TENANCY LAW OF ABU DHABI AND ITS AMENDMENTS (Updated October 2019)

 Tenancy Law is one of the most important aspects of societies' life by means of which individuals' rights and duties are determined.
 Besides, it also sets a guiding principle for interactions among individuals in general and for resolving disputes thereof in particular.
 Tenancy law is considered to be the backbone of every individual’s daily life as it is a tool regulating tenants’ and landlords’ (collectively referred to as Parties) transactions through tenancy executed contract.
 Further, tenancy law has been amended from time to time to bring it in line with current circumstances in addition to the market and social demands thereof.

-In this article, we seek to accentuate the tenancy law of Abu Dhabi; its latest amendments and further regulations setting out the obligations of the landlords and tenants per terms of the law.
+In this article, our team of lawyers in Abu Dhabi seek to accentuate the tenancy law of Abu Dhabi; its latest amendments and further regulations setting out the obligations of the landlords and tenants per terms of the law.

 Tenancy law was not exclusively set out in single legislation or act in the emirate of Abu Dhabi.
 However, we may say that it is a group of laws regulating the rental relation between the Parties either for residential, commercial or industrial purposes by means of establishing certain mechanisms.
 It also outlines all procedural steps surrounding these collaborations between the contractual parties as well as setting out the penalty for going against the rules already laid down.